-DAIRY PRODUCTS: butter, milk, cream, cheese, and yoghurt are high in saturated fat and cholesterol and need to be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
-Dairy products are also known to encourage skin conditions such as acne, eczema, dermatitis and psoriasis.
-Due to intensive farming, dairy products can be high in oestrogen – avoid if suffering from any oestrogen related conditions such as breast cancer, PCO, fibroids, etc.
+DAIRY PRODUCTS: butter, milk, cream, cheese, and yoghurt are high in saturated fat and cholesterol and must be avoided by people suffering from obesity, diabetes, high cholesterol levels, and cancer patients.
+Dairy products also encourage skin conditions such as acne, eczema, dermatitis and psoriasis.
+Due to intensive farming, dairy products can be high in oestrogen – avoid if suffering from any oestrogen-related conditions such as breast cancer, PCO, fibroids, etc.

-PROCESSED MEAT: salami, sausages, ham, Parma ham, luncheon meats – these foods contain such preservatives as nitrites and nitrates and are high in salt and saturated fat.
+PROCESSED MEAT: salami, sausages, ham, Parma ham, luncheon meats – these foods contain preservatives like nitrites and nitrates and are high in salt and saturated fat.
 Nitrites convert into highly carcinogenic nitrosamines in the stomach.

 REFINED FOODS: white sugar, cakes, biscuits, white bread and pasta, white rice.